 The philosophy: The Chef's Standard

-Before I founded Your Dream Coffee, I worked as a professional chef.
-In a real kitchen, you don't serve a dish you haven't tasted.
+Before I started Your Dream Coffee, I worked as a professional chef.
+That shaped how I think about trust.

 I apply that same standard to everything I publish on this website.